 Jaguar’s futuristic range-topping saloon remains a striking car, even three years after launch.
-For 2013, it’s been tweaked, with subtly honed suspension settings, better sat nav, standard eightspeed auto with stop-start plus big improvements in diesel efficiency.
+For 2014, it’s been tweaked, with subtly honed suspension settings, better sat nav, standard eight-speed auto with stop-start plus big improvements in diesel efficiency.

 In the spirit of the best sport saloons, the XJ has quick steering and a mobile rear, plus a beautiful ability to feel lithe and fluid over bumpy British B-roads.
 At times, it nudges brilliance.
 Even the ride is better for the new model year, if still not as compliant as an S-Class (although the optional and softer comfort pack gets close).

 The new F-Type V6 petrol is a gem.
 It’s smooth, responds instantly, charges at higher revs and, surprisingly, even sounds sporting without being intrusive.
-We’re in for a treat next year.
-Alongside it, the diesel is more relaxed, but still impressive, particularly with the sharp yet slurring eight-speed auto all cars get for 2013.
+Alongside it, the diesel is more relaxed, but still impressive, particularly with the sharp yet slurring eight-speed auto all cars get for 2014.
 The Supersport is a bit of an irrelevance but the more focused 550bhp XJR is more like it.